0

 Athletes and cuboid syndrome

-Cuboid syndrome is common in athletes, especially those who participate in sports that involve jumping or running.
+Cuboid syndrome is common in athletes, especially those participating in jumping or running sports.
 This is often because the cuboid bone and surrounding structures are under a lot of stress when you are active.

 Athletes may also be more likely to suffer from cuboid syndrome if they have pronated feet or low arch feet.
 The altered foot mechanics can put extra stress on the cuboid bone.